 Each day, millions of families across the country struggle to make ends meet.
-Many are not only hungry, they also face homelessness, unemployment, health issues and debt.
-These realities don’t exist in isolation and families are making tough choices everyday on how they will get to tomorrow.
+Many are not only hungry, but they also face homelessness, unemployment, health issues, and debt.
+These realities don’t exist in isolation and families are making tough choices every day on how they will get to tomorrow.
 According to Hunger in America 2014, 69% of respondents report having to choose between paying for utilities and buying food, and 57% report having to choose between paying for housing and buying food.
 Put more simply, these issues are complex; no single organization can address all the challenges families face.

 Half-way through year one, these five pilots are laying a solid and indispensable foundation that will ultimately form the structure they will need to create change.
 I am looking forward to continuing to learn with these sites and share their experiences so that we can all work to combat food insecurity in communities across the country.

 *Kelly Goodall is the capacity building manager for Collaborating for Clients at Feeding America.